Pushback for Trump's state 'bailout' swipe: Who's really getting rescued?

-The remarks have returned focus to a larger debate about which states are the most dependent on the federal government — with some blue state voices pointing out that they perennially do more to subsidize red states than vice versa.
+The remarks have returned attention to a larger debate about which states are the most dependent on the federal government — with some blue-state voices pointing out that they perennially do more to subsidize red states than vice versa.

-Three of the four biggest “taker” states are red states: Kentucky, Mississippi and West Virginia, according to a 2019 study by the SUNY Rockefeller Institute of Government that looked at how much states get from the federal government per year and how much they send to Washington.
+Three of the four biggest “taker” states lean Republican: Kentucky, Mississippi and West Virginia, according to a 2019 study by the SUNY Rockefeller Institute of Government that looked at how much states get from the federal government per year and how much they send to Washington.
 New Mexico was the exception.
 All four receive twice as much money as they give.

-The four biggest “giver” states, according to the study, are all blue: Connecticut, Massachusetts, New Jersey and New York
+The four biggest “giver” states, according to the study, all lean Democratic: Connecticut, Massachusetts, New Jersey and New York

 Illinois, which the president mentioned, is one of 10 states that give more money to the federal government than they receive.